Is Fishing a Sport? Let’s End the Debate Once and For All

 Final Verdict: Should We Consider Fishing a Sport?

 So, is fishing a sport or just a relaxing activity?
 Different people will answer this differently, but fishing offers something for everyone.
-It is not only about catching fish but also about the challenge, the strategy, and enjoying nature.
+It is not only about catching fish but also about the challenge, tthe sport demands dedication— much like endurance-based activities such as how long does 18 holes of golf take.

 In my opinion, Fishing fits what many consider a sport.
 Competitions add a serious and competitive side to it, showing the dedication and sportsmanship of anglers.
 If you like this article, please share it with those who might also enjoy this.